sharc-lab/HLSFactory/docs/source/tutorials/xilinx_flow.md

         - ...
 ```

-This is because the `OptDSLFrontend` was setup to copy the datasets and add a `__post_frontend` suffix to the dataset labels.
+This is because the `OptDSLFrontend` was set up to copy the datasets and add a `__post_frontend` suffix to the dataset labels.
 The frontend then generates new designs in these copied datasets.

 ## HLS Synthesis and Implementation Flows